cardano-foundation/CIPs/CIP-0023/README.md

 $692.64 USD/epoch * 73 epochs/year = $50,562.72 USD/year

 In summary, the proposed parameter changes would create a more fair marketplace for stakepools, provide more fair rewards for delegators to smaller pools and would lower incentives for centralization providing a more resilient network.

+### Test Cases

+See the minfees.php code to test different potential values of the parameters.

 ## Path to Active